nikwin/nikwin.github.io/_posts/2018-10-25-depthComplexity.md

 title: "Depth & Complexity"
 tag: articles
 date: 2018-10-25
-desc: Thoughts on depth and complexity in video games.
+desc: "Thoughts on depth and complexity in video games."
 ---